 Approval and financial contribution

 Once an application has been approved, a project number is assigned and the researcher is informed about the subsequent procedure for obtaining the requested samples and the financial contribution.
-In general, for non-profit organizations, this is € 57.50 - € 115 per tissue block, 2 ml CSF or plasma, or twenty FFPE tissue sections and € 28.75 for a DNA sample.
+In general, for non-profit organizations, this is € 57.50 - € 115 per tissue block, 2 ml CSF or plasma, or ten FFPE tissue sections and € 28.75 for a DNA sample.
 When submitting grants for research projects which plan to use NBB tissue, we recommend to include the estimated financial contribution in the grant application budget.
+More information about the invoicing can be found here.

 The NBB is a non-profit organization and the financial contribution is meant as compensation for the costs of brain banking, and not as payment for the brain tissue samples as such.
 Costs like donor recruitment, autopsies around the clock, processing samples in the lab, determining the neuropathological diagnosis, and handling and storing samples are very high and the NBB is almost completely dependent upon grants and donations.